How the Burgundy Canal works

 The reservoirs

-The reservoirs are located near the summit of the canal, their purpose is to collect water from the surrounding hills and store water for later use.
+The reservoirs are located near the canal's summit, and their purpose is to collect water from the surrounding hills and store it for later use.
 Generally, they fill during the winter period when there is much more rainfall and snow.
 Throughout the year, the water is slowly drawn from the reservoirs in a controlled manner and fed into the canal via small "canals" and dykes.
-Please read the pages "The reservoirs and water supply" for more information.
+Please read the page "The reservoirs and water supply" for more information.

 The rivers

-As the canal descends the hills, the water supply is assisted by rivers which flow beside the canal.
-The rivers were there before the canal and the canal tends to hug and follow the trajectory of the rivers.
-At certain points, the water of the river is held back by small dams and weirs and then diverted into the canal by sluice gates.
-Where the canal is higher than the river, it is common to see sluice gates capable of emptying water from the canal into the river.
+As the canal descends the hills, the water supply is assisted by rivers that flow beside it.
+The rivers were there before the canal, and the canal tends to hug and follow the trajectory of the rivers.
+At specific points, the river's water is held back by small dams and weirs and then diverted into the canal by sluice gates.
+Where the canal is higher than the river, it is standard to see sluice gates capable of emptying water from the canal into the river.

 The locks

 The canal requires locks to allow boats to navigate the controlled waters.
-Quite simply, if there were no locks, the water would flow into the main rivers and the canal would dry up.
-By having locks, the water is retained just like with a dam and can be used when required.
-When a boat needs to pass through a lock, the boat enters the lock the doors are closed and the filled or emptied as needed.
-If no boat passes through the lock the water is held back.
+Quite simply, if there were no locks, the water would flow into the main rivers, and the canal would dry up.
+By having locks, the water is retained, just like with a dam, and can be used when required.
+When a boat needs to pass through a lock, the boat enters the lock, the doors are closed, and the canal is filled or emptied as needed.
+If no boat passes through the lock, the water is held back.

-There is a continuous debit of water from most locks, which is called "the current".
-The lock keeper will be informed and the rate of current required.
-This is for multiple reasons, such as compensating the stretch of water below due to leeks, preventing overflow in the stretch of water above, maintaining oxygen and preventing stagnation.
+Most locks continuously debit water, which is called "the current."
+The lock keeper will be informed of the required rate of current.
+This is for multiple reasons, such as compensating the stretch of water below due to leeks, preventing overflow in the stretch of water above, maintaining oxygen, and preventing stagnation.

 Please view the page "How a canal lock works" to understand the operating sequence of a lock.